andrewproctor/Intro-to-Base-R/chapter1.md

 `@instructions`
 - Without defining a new variable, calculate the log of (5 squared - 8).
-- Create a new variable, called **value1**, equal to
+- Create a new variable, called **value1**, equal to thef formula above.
+- Print **value1**.

 `@hint`
-Just add a line of R code that calculates the sum of 6 and 12, just like the example in the sample code!
+You can print a variable just by entering it alone on a line.

 `@pre_exercise_code`
 ```{r}